alanoursland/tr_xor/reports/abs1/abs1_discussion.md

 Thus, the surface intersecting the `False` inputs is not just a convenient or likely solution—it is the **globally optimal configuration** for this architecture and task.
 This result reinforces the geometric consistency observed across successful runs and provides a formal basis for the behavior predicted by Prototype Surface Learning theory.

----

-## 5. **Open Questions**

-* What structure governs the failure cases—are they true local minima, poor convergence paths, or sensitivity to initialization?
-* How do starting weights relate to success or failure?
-* Can we identify attractor basins in parameter space?
-* What can we learn by clustering successful and failed final states?